 A capstone course designed to extend student knowledge regarding the processes of strategy formulation and policy evaluation.
 Students research and compare strategic initiatives based upon the timely application of information technology.
 Students also create and evaluate policies and procedures written for enterprise critical information systems.

-Pre: IS 6100 and QM 6010.
+Pre: IS 6100 or IS 6230.
 Graduate standing.